dmz44/Robotics_Assignment_1/README.md

       export ROS_DOMAIN_ID=30 #Turtlebot3
       source /home/chiu/turtlebot3_ws/install/setup.bash

-3) Changes to bashrc need to be applied to the current terminal.
+**[Remote PC]** Changes to bashrc need to be applied to the current terminal.
 Source the current terminal after saving bashrc.

       source ~/.bashrc

-4) You may ignore the following warnings every time you open a new terminal
+**[Remote PC]** You may ignore the following warnings every time you open a new terminal

         not found: "/home/chiu/turtlebot3_ws/install/turtlebot3_fake_node/share/turtlebot3_fake_node/local_setup.bash"
         not found: "/home/chiu/turtlebot3_ws/install/turtlebot3_gazebo/share/turtlebot3_gazebo/local_setup.bash"

-5) Because this is a Ph.D. course, we will leave the sudo password for NUC here.
+**[Remote PC]** Because this is a Ph.D. course, we will leave the sudo password for NUC here.

 However, please do not use sudo unless absolutely necessary, as sudo is a major security risk among students that we want to move away from in the future.